legislation/data-documentation/api/overview.md

 #### Legislation Linked Data via the SPARQL endpoint

-We now have a SPARQL endpoint that allows for querying of core legislation data, including a near-complete list of all UK and retained EU law.
+We now have a SPARQL endpoint that allows for querying of core legislation data, including a near-complete list of all UK law, as well as of EU origin law up to the end of the implementation period.
 For more information, see the [SPARQL](sparql.md) section of this documentation.

 ### Changes to legislation